+\paragraph{Case statistics} We collect successful cases of CodeT5 and our \method on the Small and Medium datasets.
+Figure \ref{fig:case_statistic} shows the statistics of successful cases.
+We can see that CodeT5 and \method both can correctly solve some samples.
+Compared to CodeT5, \method solves unique 524 samples and 397 samples on two datasets, respectively.
+This result shows that \method is complementary to existing SOTA models for code editing.

-Figure \ref{fig:case_study} presents an example from the Tufano et al. \cite{tufan2021towards} dataset.
+\paragraph{Successful case} Figure \ref{fig:case_study} presents a successful example of our \method on the Tufano et al. \cite{tufan2021towards} dataset.
 In this example, the natural language comment suggests removing an unnecessary call (\ie \texttt{requireNonNull}) in line 2.
-However, SPT-Code and T5-review wrongly delete the API \texttt{ImmutableMap.copyOf}, and CodeT5 mistakenly remove all \texttt{requireNonNull} calls.
+However, SPT-Code and T5-review wrongly delete the API \texttt{ImmutableMap.copyOf}, and CodeT5 mistakenly removes all \texttt{requireNonNull} calls.
 This is because previous pre-trained models are pre-trained to infill a given blank instead of automatically determining edit locations based on comments.
 Thus, baselines often misunderstand the comment and predict wrong edits.
 While our \method is pre-trained to understand the semantics comments and edit the code with the guidance of comments.
 Therefore, \method can accurately locate the line to be edited and conduct a correct edit, without introducing other defects.